SabarishCodeWizard/Bannari-Amman-Attendance-Monitering-System/README.md

-# Attendance Monitoring System with Facial Recognition
+# Attendance Monitoring System with Facial Recognitions

 ## Overview
 This project is an attendance monitoring system that uses facial recognition technology to mark and track attendance.
 It utilizes OpenCV for face detection, a machine learning model for face recognition, and Flask for the web interface.